 Searching for better auto insurance rates for your Chevrolet HHR?
-Overpriced Chevrolet HHR insurance can drain your personal savings and put a big crunch on your finances.
-Comparison shopping is free and is an excellent way to slash your bill and have more diposable income.
+Overpriced 2007 Chevrolet HHR Insurance costs can drain your personal savings and put a big crunch on your finances.
+Comparison shopping is free and is an excellent way to slash your bill and have a more disposable income.

-Popular companies such as Allstate, Liberty Mutual and State Farm all promote huge savings with advertising and it can be hard to ignore the propoganda and find the best price available.
+Popular companies such as Allstate, Liberty Mutual and State Farm all promote huge savings with advertising, and it can be hard to ignore the propaganda and find the best price available.

 Smart consumers have a good feel for some of the elements that come into play when calculating the rates you pay for auto insurance.
 Having a good understanding of what impacts premium levels helps enable you to make changes that could result in better auto insurance rates.

 The list below includes a few of the “ingredients” that factor into premiums.

 - Being married can save on auto insurance – Getting married helps lower the price when buying auto insurance.
 Marriage translates into being more mature than a single person.
 It has been statistically shown that married drivers get in fewer accidents.

 - Better crash test results mean better rates – Cars with high safety ratings are cheaper to insure.
 Safer cars reduce injuries and any reduction in injury severity means less money paid by your insurance company and lower rates for you.
 If your Chevy HHR is rated at least four stars on Safercar.gov you may qualify for a discount.